Team-building games for companies, organizations, and teams

 Strategy, planning, leadership teams

-Evaluation: Which criteria were truly decisive – and which were merely "arguments"?
+Evaluation: Which criteria were truly decisive – and which were just "arguments"?

 Commitment, less friction